branislavbrincko/next-express-trpc-turborepo/README.md

 # Next.js + Express + Trpc + Turborepo Example

-This repository serves as an example of a monorepo setup with `pnpm` and `Turborepo`.
+This repository serves as an example of a monorepo setup with `pnpm` and `Turborepo` (it was bootstrapped from the official [Turborepo example](https://github.com/vercel/turbo/tree/main/examples/with-docker)).

 It consists of two applications: